bheimbu/evolutionary_ecology/docs/source/second_week.rst

 Today, we use two programs that can only be controlled via the command line and do not have a GUI (graphical user interface), namely :ref:`RAxML <Raxml>` (`download here <https://owncloud.gwdg.de/index.php/s/feKtzea2J1avgZw>`_) and :ref:`MrBayes <MrBayes>` (`download here <https://owncloud.gwdg.de/index.php/s/YyIcVOeqUWKxilX>`_).

+But likely both programs can be installed as plugins in Geneious Prime.
+Heureka!
+See Tutorial 1 and **Tutor2**

 While working through the exercises, many topics you have been dealing with earlier this week will come up again, such as input file format or :ref:`Models_of_Sequence_Evolution`.

 .. note::